wtcooper/modUtils/README.md

 A small collection of some utility functions I use frequently for data pre-processing and model evaluations.

 #### Preprossing functions include: <br />
+getBasicCleanData(): Wrapper function to do many of the functions below sequentially. <br />
 removeHighVIF(): Removes columns with high multicollinearity automatically based on VIF. <br />
 removeZeroVar(): Rip of caret::nearZeroVar that just looks at % of most frequent, not relative to the second most frequent. <br />
 convToBinary(): Converts select columns to binary. <br />